 During 2023, Erste Group recognised interest income on finance lease receivables in the amount of EUR 244 million (2022: EUR 129 million).
-Gains/losses from derecognition of finance lease receivables are recognised in line item 'Other gains/losses from derecognition of finance at fair value through profit or loss' (Note 10).
+Gains/losses from derecognition of finance lease receivables are recognised in line item 'Other gains/losses from derecognition of financial instruments not measured at fair value through profit or loss' (Note 10).